 If you decide you want to refinance your loan, here are some steps you should take to do so.

-In order to refinance a loan, you will need to pay off the existing loan.
+To refinance a loan, you will need to pay off the existing loan.
 Before you figure out the fees and rates, you need to determine the amount of money you need to pay off your current loan.
 When doing this, you should also figure out if your lender charges prepayment penalties.
 In some cases, this could outweigh the benefits of refinancing your loan completely.

-Knowing this amount is the most important step to refinancing because you will need this amount in order to be completely free of the original loan you took out.
+Knowing this amount is the most important step to refinancing because you will need this amount to be completely free of the original loan you took out.
 Thankfully, this is also a fairly easy step to take.
 You can usually just log into your account to find the balance, and you should be able to find out about prepayment fees there, as well.

-If you are trying to refinance a loan in order to get a lower rate, you’ll have to check your credit score and credit report, first.
+If you are trying to refinance a loan to get a lower rate, you’ll have to check your credit score and credit report, first.
 This is to gauge whether you will qualify for these lower rates, or if you will likely just get the same rate.
-If your credit score has improved, and your rate comes back significantly lower, it will absolutely be worth it to refinance.
+If your credit score has improved, and your rate comes back significantly lower, it will be worth it to refinance.

 When looking around for a new loan, it’s also important to figure out whether a lender will do a soft pull or a hard pull of your credit score before giving you a quote.
 If they do a hard pull, it will negatively affect your credit score in the short term, which won’t do you any good if you end up not choosing them.